 DLBCL subtypes may be identified using different techniques including immunohistochemistry (IHC) and gene expression profiling.
 IHC involves staining a tissue sample and determining the presence of cell surface markers via microscopy.
 Gene expression profiling utilized molecular techniques.

 Report the method used to determine the DLBCL subtype.
-Indicate “Unknown” if the method cannot be determined from the available source documentation.
+Indicate Unknown method if the method cannot be determined from the available source documentation.

 In some cases, CLL may evolve to a more aggressive diffuse large B-cell lymphoma (DLBCL).
 This is commonly referred to as Richter’s syndrome or Richter’s transformation.
 In a sub-set of CLL cases, the transformation may be to Hodgkin lymphoma (HL).

-If the histology reported at infusion (question 379) is a transformation from CLL, indicate “Yes,” and go to question 383.
+If the histology reported at infusion is a transformation from CLL, indicate Yes.

-If the histology reported at infusion is not a transformation from CLL, indicate “No” and go to question 384.
+If the histology reported at infusion is not a transformation from CLL, indicate No.

-Report “Yes” if an abnormality was ever detected (by any method) on the short arm of chromosome 17 since the date of diagnosis of CLL.
-This includes any 17p abnormality detected after transformation to lymphoma and go to question 385.
-Report “No” if a 17p abnormality was not detected and go to question 388.
+Report Yes if an abnormality was ever detected (by any method) on the short arm of chromosome 17 since the date of diagnosis of CLL.
+This includes any 17p abnormality detected after transformation to lymphoma.
+Report No if a 17p abnormality was not detected.

 Transformation may occur when a slow-growing lymphoma with an indolent clinical history changes to a more aggressive lymphoma histologically and clinically.
 An example of a common transformation would include follicular lymphoma evolving to a diffuse large B-cell lymphoma (DLBCL).

-If a histologic transformation occurred after or concurrently with diagnosis, indicate “Yes” and go to question 386.
-If a histologic transformation did not occur, indicate “No” and go to question 388.
+If a histologic transformation occurred after or concurrently with diagnosis, indicate Yes.
+If a histologic transformation did not occur, indicate No.

-Report “Yes” and go to question 389 if a PET scan was performed within three months prior to the start of the preparative regimen / infusion and meets the following criteria:
+Report Yes if a PET scan was performed within three months prior to the start of the preparative regimen / infusion and meets the following criteria:

 - Was performed within three months prior to the start of the preparative regimen / infusion and